fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

  Sample_RVH-2106/RVH-2106_GTAGAGGA-TAGATCGC_L003_R2_001.fastq.gz \
 ```

 The "-p" tells Ray to use paired-end reads.
-Therefore, we give it to files, one for read 1 and one for read to.
+Therefore, we give it two files, one for read 1 and one for read 2.
 Alternatively, "-s" can be used for single reads.

 ```
  -search \